Puerto Rico: Political parties and elections

 The difference between the incumbent party, the PPD, and its opponent, the PNP, was a mere 0.6% in the last election.
 This difference is common as the political landscape experiences political cycles between both parties, with the PPD ruling all branches of government for 36 of the past 64 years.
 The PNP, on the other hand, has ruled both the executive and legislative branch concurrently for 16 years.
 The other 12 years experienced a divided government.

-Since 1952, Puerto Rico has had three main political parties: the Popular Democratic Party (PPD in Spanish), the New Progressive Party (PNP in Spanish) and the Puerto Rican Independence Party (PIP).
+Since 1952, Puerto Rico has had three main political parties: the Popular Democratic Party (PPD), the New Progressive Party (PNP) and the Puerto Rican Independence Party (PIP).
 The three parties stand for different political status.
 The PPD, for example, seeks to maintain the island's status with the U.S. as a commonwealth, while the PNP seeks to make Puerto Rico a U.S. state.
 Meanwhile, the PIP seeks to make Puerto Rico a sovereign nation free from U.S. authority.
 In terms of party strength, the PPD and PNP usually hold about 47% of the vote each while the PIP holds about 5%.

 After 2007, other parties emerged on the island.
 The first, the Puerto Ricans for Puerto Rico Party was registered that same year.
 The party claims that it seeks to address the islands' problems from a status-neutral platform.
 But it ceased to remain as a registered party when it failed to obtain the required number of votes in the 2008 general election.
-Four years later, the 2012 election saw the emergence of the Movimiento Unión Soberanista (English: Sovereign Union Movement) and the Partido del Pueblo Trabajador (English: Working People's Party) but none obtained more than 1% of the vote.
+Four years later, the 2012 election saw the emergence of the Movimiento Unión Soberanista (Sovereign Union Movement) and the Partido del Pueblo Trabajador (Working People's Party) but none obtained more than 1% of the vote.
 Other non-registered parties include the Puerto Rican Nationalist Party, the Socialist Workers Movement, and the Hostosian National Independence Movement.